Jacarte/javy/README.md

 ## About this repo

+**Notes for Wasm-RED** We add: multiple JavaScripts initializations, (no more mem delete after calling), fs support with a permission layer, no OneCell usage for the runtime, http support with a permission layer, node-red communication API where the compiled binary expect for several callbacks in the env module.

 **Introduction**: Run your JavaScript on WebAssembly.
 Javy takes your JavaScript code, and executes it in a WebAssembly embedded JavaScript runtime.
 Javy can create _very_ small Wasm modules in the 1 to 16 KB range with use of dynamic linking.
 The default static linking produces modules that are at least 869 KB in size.

 **We add node-red basic library: msg, send and data**